 St. Peter's Episcopal Church

 Location.
 40° 23.474′ N, 74° 23.368′ W. Marker is in Spotswood, New Jersey, in Middlesex County.
 Marker can be reached from Main Street (County Route 613).
+Located near the main doors of the Church.
 Touch for map.
-Located near the main doors of the Church.
 Marker is at or near this postal address: 505 Main Street, Spotswood NJ 08884, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on July 14, 2016.
-This page originally submitted on July 12, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
-This page has been viewed 138 times since then and 21 times this year.
+It was originally submitted on July 12, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
+This page has been viewed 180 times since then and 15 times this year.
 Photos: 1, 2. submitted on July 12, 2016, by Stephen Kokoska of North Brunswick, New Jersey. • Bill Pfingsten was the editor who published this page.